 At the Carriage Way, you will be met with amazing hospitality at the well-maintained bed and breakfast in a great location.
 There are fourteen unique rooms available at different price points depending on your budget, ranging from around $200-$400.
 The honeymoon package includes a dozen roses and a carriage ride around the historic downtown.

 Orlando, known sometimes as the “theme park capital of the world” for its numerous theme parks anchored by Walt Disney World, Epcot Center, and Universal Studios or “Hollywood East” for its film-and music-making industries.
-With so much to see and do, places to stay that cater to your imagination, and its proximity to beaches; you can have the best of both worlds.
+With so much to see and do, places to stay that cater to your imagination, and its proximity to beaches; you can have the best of both worlds when you are honeymooning in Orlando.
 Stay at any number of honeymooner resorts and hotels both on and off the Walt Disney World campuses, experience the energy of city life and relax on the beach.